xbach/docs/trezor-faq/overview.rst

 ------------------------------------

 At this moment it is Bitcoin, Litecoin, Namecoin, Dogecoin, Dash and Testnet.
 Please check up to date list at our `repository <https://github.com/trezor/trezor-mcu/blob/b4728e6cf90bdab5df75857d25b291f5479c70c4/firmware/coins.c#L23>`_.

+Please check the `TREZOR Apps <../trezor-apps/index.html>`_ for detailed information about the wallets supporting TREZOR